csb6/bthreads/README.md

 Creating bthreads is as easy as creating normal Python generators.
-Just include your BProgram instance as an argument in the decorator to add a new b-thread to it:
+Just include your BProgram instance as an argument in the decorator in order to add a new b-thread to it:

 ```
 @bthread(bp)